John 20:2: Analysis

 Mary states that "we don't know where they have put him."
-However the previous verse only mentioned her at the tomb.
+However the previous verse only mentioned Mary being at the tomb.
 Many scholars link this to the synoptic gospels where Mary is described as going to the grave with a group of other women.
 To those who believe in the inerrancy of the Bible this is evidence that the other women were in fact with Mary, but the author of John did not feel it was necessary to mention them.
 Some early versions of the gospel have "I" instead of "we", but Brown does not think it means much as the rest of the passage remains unaltered.